-Stakeholder feedback and policy considerations are important parts of the master plan's development process and ensure that each aspect of the master plan will address real world situations and will be informed by stakeholder feedback.
-Additionally, programmatic guidelines create efficiency in decision making for situations where uncertainty is high and the tools, data, and timing available for analysis are limited.
-Programmatic guidelines enable CPRA to guide and define future master plan investments.
+Stakeholder feedback and policy considerations are Scenario.
+The composition of alternatives developed important parts of the master plan's development by the Planning Tool changed depending upon process and ensure that each aspect of the master which scenario was being considered, and CPRA plan will address real world situations and will be reviewed the different sets of projects included in informed by stakeholder feedback.
+Additionally, each alternative and the estimated land area and risk programmatic guidelines create efficiency in reduction benefits of each alternative.
+Formulating decision making for situations where uncertainty alternatives based on the High Environmental Scenario is high and the tools, data, and timing available and experiencing something better results in less for analysis are limited.
+Programmatic guidelines regret than if the converse was true.
+As a result, enable CPRA to guide and define future master alternative formulation was based on the High Environmental Scenario. plan investments.

-Ultimately, the master plan is limited to actions the state and its partners can perform and oversee now.
-With each iteration of the master plan, CPRA is dedicated to expanding Louisiana's ability to develop innovative strategies that assist communities in addressing flood risk and maximize the effectiveness of the master plan.
+Ultimately, the master plan is limited to actions Near-Term Versus Long-Term Results.
+Projects the state and its partners can perform and were analyzed to determine which would build oversee now.
+With each iteration of the master the most land in the near term and long term, plan, CPRA is dedicated to expanding Louisiana's placing equal emphasis on each term. ability to develop innovative strategies that assist Policy Adjusted Alternatives.
+In some cases, communities in addressing flood risk and maximize project implementation periods were designated to the effectiveness of the master plan.